Why Is an Absorption Spectrum Especially Useful for Astronomers

 - The expansion of the universe was discovered through the systematic redshift of distant galaxies

-These measurements have led to numerous discoveries, including the detection of exoplanets through the "wobble" method, where the gravitational pull of an orbiting planet causes the star to move slightly toward and away from us, creating periodic shifts in the absorption lines Worth knowing..
+These measurements have led to numerous discoveries, including the detection of exoplanets through the "wobble" method, where the gravitational pull of an orbiting planet causes the star to move slightly toward and away from us, creating periodic shifts in the absorption lines.

 Probing Magnetic Fields

 The Zeeman effect provides astronomers with a method to study magnetic fields in stars and other cosmic objects.
-When atoms are in the presence of a magnetic field, their spectral lines split into multiple components.
-By measuring this splitting, astronomers can determine the strength of magnetic fields in stellar atmospheres, sunspots, and other magnetic structures.
+That's why when atoms are in the presence of a magnetic field, their spectral lines split into multiple components.
+By measuring this splitting, astronomers can determine the strength of magnetic fields in stellar atmospheres, sunspots, and other magnetic structures Less friction, more output..

 This application has been particularly valuable in studying: